ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Certificates.md

 To enable, for example, https you have to set various settings under the security configuration [http.security](../setup/Configuration-http.md#security), and provide a certificate and a key file.
 The other protocols are configured in a similar way.

+Please note, that TLS is only supported for the non-WSGI-based HTTP server, so if you are using the WSGI-based server, you have to use a reverse proxy (e.g. nginx) to enable TLS.

 !!! see-also "See also"
 	[HTTP Security Settings](../setup/Configuration-http.md#security)
 	[MQTT Security Settings](../setup/Configuration-mqtt.md#security)